 It offers a built-in kill switch feature on Mac, Windows, iOS, and Android so that your real IP doesn’t get exposed in the case of VPN disconnection.

-Other than that, it has multiple privacy features, including a built-in ad blocker (CyberSec), advanced VPN protocols, and Onion Over VPN to layer your traffic through a maze of nodes and networks for greatly enhanced web anonymity and privacy.
+Other than that, it has multiple privacy features, including a built-in ad blocker (CyberSec), advanced VPN protocols, Threat Protection feature, and Onion Over VPN to layer your traffic through a maze of nodes and networks for greatly enhanced web anonymity and privacy.
 Unfortunately, it also has some servers primed for obfuscation, enabling access to heavily restricted websites or services.

 P2P Performance & Speed